Read time 8 minutes

 - Click on the OneDrive icon on the taskbar, navigate to Help & Settings > Settings.

 - Switch to the “Network” tab and select the “Don’t limit” option for both the “Upload rate” and “Download rate” options.
 Click “OK” to apply these settings.

 - Update the OneDrive Application – If your OneDrive application is not up to date, then you should get the updated application.
 First, uninstall the existing OneDrive application from your system.
 Then, visit the OneDrive download official website to install the latest available version of the application.

 - Understand Limitations & Restrictions on the Synchronization – If you are worried that some files are not synchronizing, you should understand the default limitations and restrictions related to OneDrive synchronization.

 Know the following important points to avoid synchronization issues.

-Do not synchronize files with more than 20GB size.
+- Do not synchronize files of more than 20GB size.

-Do not let the OneDrive folder path longer than 400 characters.
+- Do not let the OneDrive folder path be longer than 400 characters.

 Get more storage by upgrading your current Microsoft 365 account subscription plan if the current storage is not sufficient for your needs.

 We hope that the above solutions can help you fix the OneDrive not working problems on Windows 10 systems.
 If you want to migrate data from OneDrive for Business to OneDrive for Business, trust the Kernel Migrator for SharePoint – SharePoint Migration tool to transfer data without any hassles or restrictions.